Curriculum

 *Each block is 4 weeks long

-• MICU: Medical
+• MICU: Medical ICU

 • CCU: Cardiac Care Unit